Gowtham-app-developer/Flutter-Interview-Questions/README.md

 ## Inheritance

 - Inheritance is the process by which objects of one class acquire the properties & methods of another class.
+- Types - Single Inheritance, Multilevel Inheritance and Hierarchical Inheritance.
 - It provides code reusability.
-- It is used to achieve runtime polymorphism.
+- It provides the mechanism of Method Overriding (i.e.) It is used to achieve runtime polymorphism.

+__Need to Know__

+- All the super class are inherited from the class of Object.
+- It provides few implementation like toString() -> returns string representation of the Object, hashcode -> returns hashcode representation of the Object and operator == -> To compare two objects.

 __Example__